wslh-bio/viralrecon/docs/output.md

 - `kraken2/`
   - `*.kraken2.report.txt`: Kraken 2 taxonomic report.
 See [here](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual#sample-report-output-format) for a detailed description of the format.
   - `*.classified.fastq.gz`: Fastq file with reads that classified with the database.
-  - `*.unclassified.fastq.gz`: Fastq file with reads that did not classified with the database.
+  - `*.unclassified.fastq.gz`: Fastq file with reads that were not classified with the database.

 </details>